 Things To Do In Guadalajara: The Best of Guadalajara

 Guadalajara is a little off the tourist track but that doesn’t mean there is any shortage of cool things to do.
 I have been living here for ten years and I love this town.
 Writing this blog has encouraged me to take lots of photo walks and look for random restaurants in weird parts of town.
 Within an hour or two, there is another list of amazing destinations that will blow your mind.
 This is my list of the best things to do in Guadalajara, Jalisco and the surrounding areas.

 Given the amount of history in Guadalajara, it is no surprise that there are a lot of museums.
 The most important museum in Guadalajara is the Instituto Cultural Cabañas.
 On the backside of the Metropolitan Cathedral is the Museum of Sacred Art.
 Directly across the street from the Metropolitan Cathedral is the Regional Museum of Guadalajara which has an anthropological look at the area around Guadalajara.

 Hospicio Cabañas aka Instituto Cultural Cabañas

-Designated a Unesco World Heritage site, this 19th-century orphanage is part community center, part museum, and part theater.
+Designated a Unesco World Heritage site, this 19th-century Catholic hospital, and orphanage is part community center, part museum, and part theater.
 The murals of one of Mexico’s big three muralists, Jose Clemente Orozco, tell the story of Mexico from conquest to industrialization.
 The English language guided tours of the murals are enthralling.
 There are a number of rotating expositions by local artists, the Guillermo del Toro movie theater that screens all sorts of international genres of film, as well as an outdoor space that is used to stage ballet and theater productions (that incorporate the building’s architecture into the set design).
 Check the calendar to see what events are going on while you are in town.